Global Lie-Tresse theorem: Introduction

 \section{Introduction}

-According to Erlangen program of F.Klein a geometry is characterized by the invariants of a transitive transformation group.
-Finite generation property for algebraic invariants was the topic of D.Hilbert's XIV problem.
+According to the Erlangen program of F.\,Klein a geometry is characterized by the invariants of a transitive transformation group.
+Finite generation property for algebraic invariants was the topic of D.\,Hilbert's XIV problem.

-For infinite groups of S.Lie and E.Cartan (as well as for usual Lie groups) \cite{Li$_1$,C$_1$} (see also \cite{SS,S$_1$,AM}) the Notherian property generally does not hold for the algebra of differential invariants (of arbitrary order), and instead finiteness is guaranteed by the Lie-Tresse theorem, which uses invariant functions and invariant derivations as generators.
+For infinite groups of S.\,Lie and E.\,Cartan (as well as for usual Lie groups) \cite{Li$_1$,C$_1$} (see also \cite{SS,S$_1$,AM}) the Noetherian property generally does not hold for the algebra of differential invariants (of arbitrary order), and instead finiteness is guaranteed by the Lie-Tresse theorem, which uses invariant functions and invariant derivations as generators.

 This theorem is a phenomenological statement motivated by Lie and Tresse \cite{Li$_2$,Tr$_1$}.
-It was rigorously proved for un-constrained actions of pseudogroups (on regular strata in the space of jets) in \cite{Kum}, see also \cite{Ov,Ol$_1$,MMR,SSh}.
-For pseudogroup actions on differential equations (which can be, for instance, singular strata of un-constrained actions) this was proved in \cite{KL$_1$}.
+It was rigorously proved for un-constrained actions of pseudogroups (i.e.\ on regular strata in the space of jets) in \cite{Kum}, see also \cite{Ov,Ol$_1$,MMR,SSh}.
+This was generalized for pseudogroup actions on differential equations (which can be, for instance, singular strata of un-constrained actions) in \cite{KL$_2$}.
 Algorithmic construction of differential invariants via Gr\"obner basis technique (in the case of free actions) is done in \cite{OP}.

-In all these approaches the regularity issue plays a significant role and the generating property of the algebra $\A$ of differential invariants (as well as the very definition of $\A$) holds micro-locally, i.e. on open domains in the space of infinite jets $J^\infty$ (usually these domains are not Zariski open or $G$-invariant, and their jet-order and size depend on the element of $\A$).
+In all these approaches the regularity issue plays a significant role and the generating property of the algebra $\A$ of differential invariants (as well as the very definition of $\A$) holds {\em micro-locally\/}, i.e.\ on open domains in the space of infinite jets $J^\infty$ (usually these domains are not Zariski open or $G$-invariant, and their jet-order and size depend on the element of $\A$).

-In this paper we overcome this difficulty by considering {\it algebraic actions\/} (essentially all known examples are such) and restricting to differential invariants that are rational functions by jets of certain order $\le l$ and polynomial by higher jets.
-These invariants will separate the regular orbits and will be finitely generated in Lie-Tresse sense globally.
+In the present paper we overcome this difficulty by considering {\it algebraic actions\/} of Lie pseudogroups (essentially all known examples are such) and restricting to differential invariants that are rational functions in jets of certain order $\le l$ and polynomial in higher jets.
+These invariants will separate the regular orbits and will be finitely generated in the Lie-Tresse sense globally.